arvimal/ceph_check/README.md

 9. Checks for discrepancies in the CRUSH map.

-10. <And several others in the pipeline>
+10. And several others in the pipeline..